theAnkitt/program_classification_perf/README.md

 <br/>
-create file filename.sh and write the following code inside and save it and run inside the folder with the programs. <br/>
+create file filename.sh and write the following code inside it and save it accordingly and run inside the folder with the programs. <br/>